Trusted WordPress tutorials, when you need them most.

 This will bring up a popup where you’ll see a bunch of conditions to choose from.

-Select logged in user aa the condition
+Select logged in user as the condition

 Simply check the box next to the ‘User logged in’ option, and then click on the ‘Save’ button.

-You can now visit your website to see the logged in user menu in action.
+You can now visit your website to see the logged-in user menu in action.
 You can log out of your website to see the navigation menu that is shown to all other users.

 Different menu for logged in users